IPassivePacketSource

 IPacketQueue module interface

-This module interface is implemented by packet queue modules.
+Interface for packet queue modules.
 A packet queue is a passive module which has one passive input and one passive output.
 Packets pushed into the passive input are either stored or dropped.
 Packets pulled from the passive output are provided from the stored packets.

 IPacketScheduler module interface

-This module interface is implemented by packet scheduler modules.
+Interface for packet scheduler modules.
 A packet scheduler is a passive module which has multiple active inputs and one passive output.
 Packets pulled from the passive output are provided by one of the inputs without any delay and reordering.

 Properties